mattbrc/notion-langchain/README.md

+# Fork of the langchain example using notion

 # Chat-LangChain-Notion

 Create a ChatGPT like experience over your Notion database using [LangChain](https://github.com/hwchase17/langchain).

 ## 📊 Example Data

 This repo uses the [Blendle Employee Handbook](https://www.notion.so/Blendle-s-Employee-Handbook-7692ffe24f07450785f093b94bbe1a09) as an example.
 It was downloaded October 18th so may have changed slightly since then!